-Radio: All games broadcast in English are on KOA (850 AM /94.1 FM), the Colorado Rockies Radio Network.
-When game schedules conflict between the Rockies and the Denver Broncos, games may be broadcast on KOA's sister station, KHOW (630 AM).
-All home games are also broadcast in Spanish on KNRV (1150 AM).
+Radio: All games broadcast in English are on KOA (850 AM/94.1 FM), the Colorado Rockies Radio Network.
+When game schedules conflict between the Rockies and the Denver Broncos, Rockies games may be broadcast on KOA's sister station, KHOW (630 AM).
+All home games are also broadcast in Spanish on KNRV (1150 AM/96.1 FM).

-Television: A total of 150 Colorado Rockies games will be televised in 2018.
-AT&T SportsNet will provide the broadcast of all 150 regular season games to the region.
+Television: All regular season games will be televised in 2021 on AT&T SportsNet.
 The affiliates throughout the Rocky Mountain Region that make up the Rockies Television Network will carry a schedule based on the Rockies television schedule and the network programming constraints placed on each station.

 A complete list of television and radio affiliates can be obtained by calling (303) ROCKIES (762-5437), online at ROCKIES.com or in Rockies Magazine.
 Please check local listings for additional coverage in your area.
 For information regarding Colorado Rockies games on the Digital Satellite Service (DSS), please contact the service provider directly.

 The Regional Transportation District (RTD) offers bus service throughout central and Metro Denver.
 To obtain a bus schedule and route information, please contact RTD at (303) 299-6000 or visit rtd-denver.com.
-Light Rail is an alternative mode of transportation to Rockies games.
+Light Rail is also a mode of transportation to Rockies games.
 See Light Rail.

 Charter buses park in sections A and B of the Colorado Rockies main parking lot.
 Charter buses leave the main parking lot at the direction of their party or program director.

 Hand-held video cameras for personal use may be brought into the ballpark, provided game action is not recorded, as prohibited by Major League Baseball.
-Single frame photography is permitted at all times.
+Non-commercial single frame photography is permitted.
 Lighting at Coors Field is bright enough that flash photography is not necessary or allowed within the ballpark.
-Camera support pods are not permitted by Guests in Coors Field.
+Camera support monopods and tripods are not permitted by Guests in Coors Field.
 Please make sure you are courteous of those around you when taking pictures.
-See Game Information Prohibition.
+See Game Information Prohibition for additional restrictions.